NicolasGrosjean/Paradox_localization_utils/README.md

 python src/apply_diff_all.py "<...>\V1\localisation" "<...>\V2\localisation" -source_lang english -dest_lang french
 ```

-The destination files are overriden so don't hesitate to have a backup before running this.
+WARNING: The destination files are overriden so don't hesitate to have a backup before running this.

 The new lines has a 'Z' instead of a version number.